 12 Steps to Increase Your Credibility and Profits Through Speaking

-Public speaking often appears in the number one slot of things people fear most.
-However, it’s a great way to get your message to your target market to build your business.
+Public speaking is often listed in the top spot of what people fear the most, even above heights and spiders.
+However, it is a great way to get your message to your target market to build your business.
 Further, done right, public speaking can become an additional income stream.

 Pros of Public Speaking

 There are many reasons to overcome your fear or hesitancy to public speaking as a means to grow your business.
 Public speaking can:

 - Allow you to show off your expertise - People are more likely to hire or buy from you when they have proof you know what you're doing.

 - Set yourself up as a leader in your field

 - Expand awareness of your business to your market

 - Increase your professional network